joshuaquek/QuickProx/README.md

 Proxies TCP traffic from a port on your machine to another host & port that your machine is able to reach

+Underneath the hood, it uses the following npm packages - `net` & `pm2`

 ## Quick Start

 Run the following in your command-line/terminal: